wvmitchell/git-conflicts/README.md

-There was a tall young woman who lived in a parka.
+There was an old woman who lived in a shoe.
-She had so many cats & plants, they were overrunning her laundry room;
+She had so many children, she didn’t know what to do;
-She gave them some MEAT without any sauce;
+She gave them some broth without any bread;
-Then pruned them all soundly and cloaked them in darkness.
+Then whipped them all soundly and put them to bed.